Seamlessly import user-specific dependency packages to Cerebras environment#

 Users with more advanced data loader requirements might need to provide their specific

-dependency packages in the virtual Python environments to support your data loader functions.
+dependency packages in their Python environments to support their data loader functions.
 Before 1.8.0,

 run.py to allow the workers inside the appliance to

-Custom Worker Container Workflow provides seamless support for importing
+Custom Worker Container Workflow to provide seamless support for importing

-user-specific dependency packages in the Python environments into Cerebras appliance.
+user-specific dependency packages in their Python environments into Cerebras appliance.
 With this feature,

 run.py script will automatically find all

 pip-installed dependency packages on the user node, and apply them on Cerebras appliance when the data loader

 functions are deployed.